lsst/meas_algorithms/doc/lsst.meas.algorithms/creating-a-reference-catalog.rst

 2. Write a Config for the ingestion
 ===================================

 `~lsst.meas.algorithms.IngestIndexedReferenceConfig` specifies what fields in the input files get translated to the output data, and how they are converted along the way.
-See the `~lsst.meas.algorithms.IngestIndexedReferenceConfig` docs for the different available options.
+See the :ref:`IngestIndexedReferenceTask configuration documentation <lsst.meas.algorithms.IngestIndexedReferenceTask-configs>` docs for the different available options.

 This is an example configuration that was used to ingest the Gaia DR2 catalog: